phatblinkie/rust_installer/README.md

   * updates oxide
   * runs rust command
   * after rust exits (likely from your timed command daily telling rust to stop so it can clear its entity leaks), it will make a -backup of the mod folder from the config
-* install the starter script
+* install the scripts and systemd services to run rust, update oxide, update rust
 * reload systemctl daemon
 * sudo to user rust and install rust for you.